AJChapman/acthpa-website/doc/design2.md

         - About us and contact info
         - Safety officers and tandem pilots
         - Schools
-- Advice
+- @Advice
-    - How to read weather
+    - @How to read weather
-    - Article: 'Flying Canberra - a few tips'
+    - @Article: 'Flying Canberra - a few tips'
+    - @Reserve throwing talk
-- Stories
+- @Stories
-    - Fences article
+    - @Fences article

 That's actually not too far from what we want!